Bus-to-Show/bts-back-2025/README.md

 Run the unit tests with `npm test`.
 The test runner will pick up all files whose basename starts with `test-` (e.g. `test-example.js`) or ends with `test` (e.g. `example.test.js`, `example-test.js`).

+### Deploy

+Any push/merge to the main branch will be deployed to production automatically via Heroku.